-The Best Instant Pot Pork Shoulder
+Quick Look at this Instant Pot Pork Shoulder Roast

-- beef broth – at least 1 cup of liquid is always needed when cooking in a pressure cooker to keep the meat juicy and tender.
+- Beef Broth – at least 1 cup of liquid is always needed when cooking in a pressure cooker to keep the meat juicy and tender.

 How To Make Instant Pot Pork Shoulder